acceldata-io/internal_trino_ssl/README.md

 -   -f [local/path/to/coordinator/cert] &#x2013; this defaults to \`trino-coordinator\` in your working directory.

 Example usage:
+    ./workers -i ~/.ssh/my_ssh_key -H 10.100.11.26,my_other_host,10.100.11.72
+    # If you saved your coordinator cert somewhere else, or named it something else
     ./workers -i ~/.ssh/my_ssh_key -H 10.100.11.26,my_other_host,10.100.11.72 -f ~/trino-cert.crt -u acceldata